 It was a young man, who could not be much older than him.
 He eyes shone with warmth and kindness.
 But that was not what shocked the friends so much.
 This person was an exact replica of Atemu.
 The hair, the eyes, the smile, it was just like Atemu.

-And Yuugi finally realized why this young man seemed to be so familiar in his eyes.
+And Yuugi finally realised why this young man seemed to be so familiar in his eyes.
 The way he talked, walked, acted, it all reminded him of Atemu.
-He glanced over at the spirit to see the reaction and somehow he was not even surprised that the former pharaoh was scrutinizing the newcomer with the same calm expression on his face as the stranger had on his own.
+He glanced over at the spirit to see the reaction and somehow he was not even surprised that the former pharaoh was scrutinising the newcomer with the same calm expression on his face as the stranger had on his own.